egeoffrey/egeoffrey-controller/README.md

 To uninstall this package, run the following command from within your eGeoffrey installation directory:
 ```
-egeoffrey-cli uninstall egeoffrey-controller
+egeoffrey-cli pacakge uninstall egeoffrey-controller
 ```
-Remember to run also `egeoffrey-cli start` to ensure the changes are correctly applied.
+Remember to run also `egeoffrey-cli house start` to ensure the changes are correctly applied.
 ## Tags

 The following tags are associated to this package: